 Part of children’s camping experience is the freedom to wander around and enjoy the outdoors.
 Therefore, parents need to share the rules of an RV park with their children.
 Rules such as walking through other campsites, keeping pets under control, riding bikes, and how fast and noise levels are essential.

-Of course, it is essential always to know where your children are and check on them occasionally when not in your eyesight.
+Of course, it is essential to know where your children are and check on them occasionally when they are not in your eyesight.
 This is for their safety and to respect the space of your RV park neighbors.

 Make Sure Your Lights & Fires Are Out